 The principle of providing information to users of the financial statements which is useful in enhancing their understanding of the financial position, financial results and cash flows of the local government should be followed.

 As always, the principles of materiality apply.

-Other significant accounting policies
+Other material accounting policies

-Significant accounting policies which impact more than one asset or liability classification or a general in nature are disclosed separately in the one note.
-This assists with the understanding of disclosures throughout the body of the annual financial report.
+Material accounting policy information which impacts more than one asset or liability classification or is general in nature is disclosed separately in the one note.